-- NHERI@UC San Diego staff and PI/Co-PIs/SP are available resources to help with your proposal planning and project execution - We recommend discussions during proposal preparation to help develop scope & budget - > All conversations are kept confidential - We want to help you succeed! - The actual level of early interactions during project planning with NHERI@UC San Diego is up to you - but again, we want you to succeed!
+- NHERI@UC San Diego staff and PI/Co-PIs/SP are available resources to help with your proposal planning and project execution - We recommend discussions during proposal preparation to help develop scope & budget - All conversations are kept confidential - We want to help you succeed! (your success is our success) - The actual level of early interactions during project planning with NHERI@UC San Diego is up to you but again, we want you to succeed!